jespino/coval/README.rst

 Usage
 =====

-CodVAl have a modular design, based on one module per country (with iso2 country code as name), and a international module for not strictly national codes validators.
+CoVal have a modular design, based on one module per country (with iso2 country code as name), and a international module for not strictly national codes validators.